MTG/compIAM/README.md

 Please check the [contribution guidelines](https://mtg.github.io/compIAM/source/contributing.html) and get in touch in case you have questions or suggestions.

+## Example notebooks
+We include, in this repo, [example notebooks](https://github.com/MTG/compIAM/tree/master/notebooks) for users to better understand how to use `compiam` and also showcase

 ## License
 compIAM is Copyright 2022 Music Technology Group - Universitat Pompeu Fabra